 Every Spring, we select a new group of kindergarten youth for enrollment into our program at Friends of the Children–Portland and, this year, we are ecstatic to welcome 29 kindergartners!

 The selection process begins with eight-weeks of intensive observations at local elementary schools in the Portland region.
 Our Friends are fully involved and extensively review each youth's risk factors, conduct teacher interviews, and perform classroom observations in high-need neighborhoods.
 Towards the final few weeks of our classroom observations, schools began closing and shifting to distance learning due to COVID 19.
 This posed challenges to our selection process, but as with all of our program services during period, we adapted to the circumstances.

 The eight-week in-depth selection process helps us to determine which youth can benefit the most from having a Friend; however, we always identify more youth who qualify for our program than we can serve.
 If we had unlimited financial resources, we could match all these youth with a Friend, but unfortunately, we do not have unlimited resources.
 Each of these kindergarteners have already experienced significant early trauma and systemic barriers.
-In the United States, 45% of children have experienced at least one traumatic event, compared to 100% the youth in the Friends of the Children–Portland program.
-86% of our program youth report having at least three adverse experiences, and over 50% experience a confluence of six or more.
+In the United States, 45 percent of children have experienced at least one traumatic event, compared to 100 percent of the youth in the Friends of the Children–Portland program.
+86 percent of our program youth report having at least three adverse experiences, and over 50 percent experience a confluence of six or more.

 In our 27 years of service, we are thrilled that our program has grown to serve over 500 children and empower them with the tools they need to lead healthy lives and reach their full potential.
 Contact us if you would like more information on our program or would like to get involved.
 Your help makes the difference!